Frequently Asked Questions

 # iptables -F # iptables -t nat -F # iptables -X

 Warning: Your node should be accessible through built-in NAT hole punching capabilities.
 If that doesn't work, you can try the following.

 For all other types of configuration, you will need to modify the

 /etc/default/mysterium-node configuration file and change the WireGuard service options there.

 If you run a command line node, use the

 service command options.

-For example, if you'd like your OpenVPN service to run on port
+For example, if you'd like your WireGuard service to listen on

 Note!
 It is required to set ports needed for P2P communication too (range of P2P listen ports (e.g. 51820:52075)):